Botanische Gärten

 Cyanea heluensis- the rarest plant in the world

-Rhizanthella gardneri- Western underground orchid
+Rhizanthella gardneri - Western underground orchid

-Medusagyne oppositifolia jellyfish tree
+Medusagyne oppositifolia- jellyfish tree

 Encephalartos woodii- a rare cycad

-understand plants
+Understanding plants